Skip to content

 Credentials AWS AK SK Information Amazon.Runtime.AWSCredentials

-If your project runs in AWS EC2, you don't need to set Credentials, you can directly apply IAM policy for EC2.
+If your application runs on AWS EC2, you don't need to set credentials.
+Instead, you can directly apply an IAM policy to the EC2 instance.